bancobpi/style-guide/specification-rules/schema.md

 ## bpi-not-allowed-verbs

-Within our institution at this very moment it is only possible to use verbs [get, put, post or delete].
-We believe that in the near future, it will be possible to make use of PATH.
+At this moment it is only possible to use verbs [get, put, post or delete].
 If a different verb is used, an error message will be generated.

 ## bpi-id-in-verbs